 The Office of the University Registrar provides official verification of enrollment.
 The form identifies the student's name, class and college, major, dates of current term and enrollment status.
-Requests can be made through The National Student Clearinghouse or they can be made to the Registrar's Office either in person or on ISIS.
+Requests can be made through The National Student Clearinghouse or they can be made to the Registrar's Office either in person or on ONE.UF.

 - The National Student Clearinghouse can provide enrollment and degree information for a minimal fee

 - Requests to the Registrar's Office can be made in person at 222 Criser Hall if a student presents a picture ID such as the Gator 1 Card.
 The request will be processed while the student waits.

 - Enrollment verifications can be mailed by ordering online through ONE.UF.
 The verification generally goes out in the next business day's mail.

 Enrollment verifications are available after drop/add for currently enrolled students.
 UF cannot certify enrollment for future terms, but the university can provide an intent to attend statement based on the student's advance registration.

 My daughter was told she could not get verification of her enrollment until after drop/add.
 Why?
 She is not planning to drop any courses.

 The university cannot verify enrollment while students still have the option to change their schedules.
 Most students do not adjust or finalize their schedules until the first days of class.

 Can the Registrar's Office fax proof of enrollment to my insurance company?

 To protect the confidential nature of student record information and because faxed information is not often considered official, we will not fax any student record information other than directory information.